wallarm/product-documentation/docs/latest/updating-migrating/general-recommendations.md

         * `lom_id` → `custom_ruleset_id`

-        In new node versions, the endpoint `http://127.0.0.8/wallarm-status` does not return parameters with deprecated names.
+        In new node versions, the `http://127.0.0.8/wallarm-status` endpoint temporarily returns both the deprecated and new parameters.
+The deprecated parameters will be removed from the service output in future releases.

     [Details on the statistics service →](../admin-en/configure-statistics-service.md)